 This procedure works by attempting to cause a pain similar to that you experience regularly.
 Each suspect disk is tested in turn.
 If the test duplicates your usual pain, the disk under examination is considered to be the source of the problem.

-Franklin Moser, MD, Chief of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.
+Franklin Moser, MD, director of Interventional Neuroradiology, heads our team of imaging physicians, nurses and technologists who specialize in these procedures.

 Before Arriving for Your Procedure